jordymeow/ai-engine/readme.txt

 **Constantly Evolving**
 Weekly updates based on real user feedback.
 We listen, we improve.

+== My Dream for AI ==

+I am excited about AI, but I believe we need to use it with intention and clarity.
+Social media showed us how powerful tools can reshape our lives in ways we never expected, sometimes for the better, sometimes not.
+I want to avoid repeating those mistakes.
+AI should help us remove the meaningless, tedious work or enhance the work we enjoy.
+Modern tools should give us more time for what truly matters: spending beautiful moments with the people we love! 💕

 == Installation ==

 1. Upload `ai-engine` to `/wp-content/plugins/`